AndroidTestBugReport/ReCDroid/README.md

 If you see "failure" as middle outputs when you run ReCDroid, please just omit them.

+This VirtualBox image has a default setting as occupying 15GB memory, 4 kernels cpu from physical machine.
+If your desktop runs this VirtualBox image very slowly, you may consider modifing its default setting as occupying fewer kernels cpu or lower memory.

 ###  Files Description as Input and Output:

 We use one bug report folder `1.newsblur_s/` as an example.